arkency/posts/posts/2017-07-07-using-influxdb-with-ruby.md

 ---
 title: "Using influxdb with ruby"
-created_at: 2017-07-07 15:12:05 +0200
+created_at: 2017-07-10 17:12:05 +0200
 kind: article
-publish: false
+publish: true
 author: Robert Pankowecki
 tags: [ 'chillout', 'influxdb' ]
 img: ruby-influxdb-chillout/pdfs_orders2.png
 ---

 InfluxDB is an open-source time series database, written in Go.
-It is optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics and real-time analytics.
+It is optimized for fast, high-availability storage and retrieval of time series data in fields such as operations monitoring, application metrics, and real-time analytics.

 We use it in [chillout](https://get.chillout.io) for storing business and performance metrics sent by our [collector](https://github.com/chilloutio/chillout).